Of Spaces, Underscores and Dashes

 Here's RegexBuddy matching the w operator against multiple ASCII character sets:

 As you can see, the dash is not matched, but underscore is.
-This_is_a_single_word, but this-is-multiple-words.

 Like NutraSweet and Splenda, neither is really an acceptable substitute for a space, but we might as well follow the established convention instead of inventing our own.
-That's how we ended up with the backslash as a path seperator.
+That's how we ended up with the backslash as a path separator.